Diabetes Institute Resources

 The Centers for Disease Control and Prevention-led National Diabetes Prevention Program will help you learn ways to change your lifestyle and improve your health.
 Participants meet in a group setting with a trained Lifestyle Coach to learn how to make modest lifestyle changes.

 Would you like to take control of your diabetes so it does not control you?
 FREE classes are offered to help diabetes patients manage their disease.
-Call 740.593.2027 or follow the link below to learn more.
+Click the learn more link below for the fall class schedule and call 740.593.2027 to make an appointment for your FREE classes.